Home Sauna Buying Guide: Types, Cost, Installation, Safety, and Best Options for 2026

 How much does a home sauna cost?

 Portable and compact units sit at the lower end.
 Larger indoor and outdoor kits cost more.
-Custom builds cost the most because labor, electrical work, and finishing choices increase the total quickly.
+Hybrid models and custom builds usually cost the most because labor, electrical work, and finishing choices increase the total quickly.

 What are the safety considerations for using a home sauna?